SPITFIRE MARKINGS AND CAMOUFLAGE

 The first Spitfire, the prototype K5054, was first flown unpainted.
 Later a finish of "float-plane blue" was applied.

 The brown and green camouflage saw the RAF through the Battle of Britain and into1941.
-With them now taking the fight to the enemy, and having to cross the Channel or North Sea to do it, the brown part of the camouflage stood out against the sea.
+With them now taking the fight to the enemy and having to cross the Channel or North Sea to do it, the brown part of the camouflage stood out against the sea.
 So it was changed to a dark grey colour called "Ocean Grey", a scheme of grey and green being equally good over land or sea.
 At the same time the lower surfaces were painted a lighter shade of grey, called "Medium Sea Grey".
 During the early war years it had been normal for the propeller spinner to be painted black, during 1941 this was switched to "Sky" and a thin band of "Sky" was painted around the rear fuselage as an aid to identification.
 To aid quick identification of aircraft joining up with a formation from the rear yellow leading-edges to the wings were introduced.

 The RAF symbol of concentric red white and blue discs known as a roundel, was carried on the top and bottom of the wings and the side of the fuselage.
 The roundels on the top of the wing had the white missing leaving only red and blue (the so called "type B" roundel).
 This helped the aircraft be less easily seen, particularly if it was on the ground.
 The roundels on the side of the fuselage and under the wing (the latter not always present) were of the normal "A" type.
 The fuselage roundels were then surrounded by another ring of yellow to make it stand out from the background camouflage (this was known as the "A1"roundel).
 From mid 1942 the roundels on the side of the fuselage and under the wings had the white band reduced in thickness (called the "type C" roundel or "Type C1" if it had a thin yellow ring around it).

-For D-Day and the invasion of Europe all Allied aircraft had black and white "Invasion stripes" painted on the wings.
+For D-Day and the invasion of Europe all Allied aircraft had black and white "Invasion stripes" painted on the wings and fuselage.
 This again helped identify them as friendly to their own anti-aircraft guns, at this stage considered often to be more of a danger than the all-but-defeated Luftwaffe.

 In the Far East the roundel had the red centre removed to stop it being confused with the red disk "Hinomaru" emblem of the Japanese.